Saintghetto17/Credit-score/README.md

 I tested many ways of predicting the results.
 Check my solution more detailed in the *.ipynb.
 Briefly - the best model gave me 86.5 AUC-ROC score by LightGBM.
 Also, suprisingly by GridSearching I achieved also quite impressive results.

+# Note:
+For more comfortable usage, please download the results.
+Unfortunately, due to the jupyter bug it shows all traceback of gridsearchCV and CatBoost what is uncomfortable.
+Check this out locally, because nodes will be closed automatically!